aferrero2707/gimp-appimage/README.md

-# How to build
+# Introduction

-The build environment for the GIMP AppImage is based on [jhbuild](https://github.com/GNOME/jhbuild).
+The GIMP AppImage is built on Ubuntu 14.04, using a custom [Docker container](https://github.com/aferrero2707/docker-trusty-gimp) that provides all the required up-to-date dependencies.
+The build environment in the Docker container is based on [jhbuild](https://github.com/GNOME/jhbuild).

-However, there is no need to manually install jhbuild, as the build scripts will take care of that automatically.

-The creation of the AppImage proceeds in three steps:

-1. installation of Python 2.7 and jhbuild:

-    ./bootstrap.sh

-The bootstrap.sh command will ask for the root password in order to create the special /zzz folder under which all software will be installed

-2. compilation of GIMP, all its dependencies and all plug-ins with jhbuild:

-    ./build.sh gimp-appimage

-3. creation of the AppImage itself:

-    ./mkappimage

-The last two steps will download the source code on work/sources, install them under /zzz, and save the AppImage package in out/

-# Dependencies

-zlib (zlib1g-dev in Ubuntu),
-python (libpython-all-dev in Ubuntu), python-dev (for python-config) libffi (libffi-dev in Ubuntu), nasm, libpcre3-dev, lzma-dev, libjbig-dev, libicu-dev, flex, bison + libbison-dev, libgmp-dev, libbzip2-dev libxkbcommon-dev libxkbcommon-x11-dev libxcb-xkb-dev
+The compilation of the BABL/GEGL/GIMP code under Docker is performed by the [build-appimage.sh](https://github.com/aferrero2707/gimp-appimage/blob/master/build-appimage.sh), which takes care of compiling the programs and then invokes the [mkappimage](https://github.com/aferrero2707/gimp-appimage/blob/master/mkappimage) script for creatig the AppImage bundle.

+The final packaging of the AppImage is performed by [package-appimage.sh](https://github.com/aferrero2707/gimp-appimage/blob/master/package-appimage.sh), which gets executed outside of the Docker container.

 # Credits